 The Director is the lead technical architect at W3C.
-His responsibilities are identified throughout this document in relevant places Some key ones include: assessing consensus within W3C for architectural choices, publication of technical reports, and new activities; appointing group Chairs; "tie-breaker" for appeal of a Working Group decision and deciding on the outcome of formal objections; the Director is generally Chair of the TAG.
+His responsibilities are identified throughout this document in relevant places.
+Some key ones include: assessing consensus within W3C for architectural choices, publication of technical reports, and chartering new Groups; appointing group Chairs; "tie-breaker" for appeal of a Working Group decision and deciding on the outcome of formal objections; the Director is generally Chair of the TAG.

 Team administrative information such as Team salaries, detailed budgeting, and other business decisions are Team-only, subject to oversight by the Host institutions.

 Note: W3C is not currently incorporated.
 For legal contracts, W3C is represented by four "Host" institutions: Beihang University, the European Research Consortium for Informatics and Mathematics (ERCIM), Keio University, and the Massachusetts Institute of Technology (MIT).
 Within W3C, the Host institutions are governed by hosting agreements; the Hosts themselves are not W3C Members.

 Team members may request that the Director publish information at the W3C Web site.
 At the Director's discretion, these documents are published as "Team Submissions".
 These documents are analogous to Member Submissions (e.g., in expected scope).
 However, there is no additional Team comment.
 The document status section of a Team Submission indicates the level of Team consensus about the published material.